 Lunuganga

-This might be my favorite hotel of all in Sri Lanka.
+This might be my favorite hotel in Sri Lanka.
 And you won’t be surprised to know it was designed by Bawa.
 In fact, Lunuganga was his own country house down South.
 Although he lived and worked in Colombo, this was the place where he spent his weekends and free time.

-It’s not a hotel, it’s a 15 acre estate with multiple structures that feature 10 suites and bedrooms.
+Lunuganga is a 15 acre estate with multiple structures that feature 10 suites and bedrooms.
 There’s a pool, an enormous amount of green space to walk around, gardens, benches on every corner to read a book with a cup of coffee (or something stronger).

 The outside and inside blending into one — Bawa’s signature style — is prominent in Lunuganga.
 The art works are thoughtfully curated.
 The food (especially Sri Lankan specialties) is delicious.
 Apart from breakfast that’s included, you are also served complimentary tea and snacks in the afternoon.